marcosalvalaggio/kiwigrad/README.md

 model = PotNet()
 ```
-* Kiwigrad like [micrograd](https://github.com/karpathy/micrograd) and the [minigrad](https://github.com/goktug97/minigrad) comes with support for a number of possible operations:
+* Kiwigrad like [micrograd](https://github.com/karpathy/micrograd) comes with support for a number of possible operations:

 ```python
 from kiwigrad import Value, draw_dot